 Backgrounder on Effects of Electric Utility Deregulation

-The Nuclear Regulatory Commission (NRC) is not normally involved in economic or rate regulation.
+The NRC is not normally involved in economic or rate regulation.
 The agency recognized, however, the need for adequate financing to support safe operations.
 The NRC must ensure economic pressures don't reduce safety margins at operating nuclear plants.
 The NRC must also ensure such pressures do not impair a licensee's ability to fully finance nuclear plant decommissioning after permanent shut down.

 Other agencies' economic regulatory processes mean the NRC has exercised limited financial oversight of electric utility licensees.
 For example, traditional rate-regulated electric utility licensees can bill their ratepayers to accumulate funds for decommissioning over the terms of their operating licenses.
 The NRC can excuse these utilities from providing additional assurance for any unfunded balance.
 For deregulated utilities, however, the NRC had to re-evaluate assumptions regarding assurance of access to funds for safe operation and decommissioning.